Bacon Quiche Tarts Recipe

 - 2. Separate dough into eight triangles; press onto the bottom and up the sides of greased muffin cups.
 Sprinkle half of the bacon into cups.
 Pour egg mixture over bacon; top with remaining bacon.

-Bake, uncovered, at 375° for 18-22 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 375° for 18-22 minutes or until a knife inserted in the center comes out clean.
 Serve warm.

 Freeze option: Freeze cooled baked tarts in a resealable plastic freezer bag.
 To use, reheat tarts on a baking sheet in a preheated 375° oven until heated through.
 Yield: 8 servings.